GalGoldstein/Casual-Inference/README.md

-**Data**

-The Best-in-Show dataset published in 2014, by Miriam Quick and David McCandless.
+Data: The Best-in-Show dataset published in 2014, by Miriam Quick and David McCandless.

 It contains information about 172 different dog breeds.